CycloneDX/cyclonedx-rust-cargo/cyclonedx-bom/README.md

 The [CycloneDX](https://cyclonedx.org/) library provides JSON and XML serialization and derserialization of Software Bill-of-Materials (SBOM) files.

-CycloneDX is a lightweight SBOM specification that is easily created, human and machine-readable, and simple to parse.
+CycloneDX is a full-stack SBOM/xBOM standard designed for use in application security contexts and supply chain component analysis.

 The library is intended to enable developers to: